gurretl/labs/Lab-10/README.md

 # About
 Date : 18th Dec 2020
 Author: Lionel Gurret
-Description : Install Harbor on Hello Minikube with Helm !
+Description : Install Install Jenkins with Helm - with a side docker container in it (**docker in docker**)
 # LinkedIn article related
 TO COMPLETE
 # Prerequisites